orbitrs/docs/roadmap/README.md

 Each project component (orbit, orbiton, orbitkit, orlint) has its own timeline but is synchronized to deliver integrated value at each milestone.

+> **Development Priority Note**: SDK-specific improvements are considered non-essential as they're primarily used for personal development purposes.
+The focus will remain on core framework development rather than SDK enhancements.

 ## 🚀 Current Status

 The Orbit Framework is currently in the **Foundation Phase**, focusing on the core architecture and initial developer experience.